ravanbod/dockerwatcher/README.md

 1. **Watcher Service:**
     - Collects and filters data from Docker's event system.
-    - Pushes the relevant event data to Redis for further processing.
+    - Pushes the relevant event data to the queue for further processing.

 2. **Notification Service:**
-    - Retrieves filtered event data from Redis.
+    - Retrieves filtered event data from the queue.
     - Sends notifications to users via the configured communication platforms.

 ### Running Modes